 The sleek cut

-The first of the two dominant single-breasted suit styles for 2011 is what I term a sleek cut.
+The first of the two dominant single-breasted suit styles is what I term a sleek cut.
 This is the suit for the slick chap who wears his suits in something of a toned down way.
 They’re still impeccably made and they’re never casual, but when it comes time to tick the masculinity box I referred to earlier, this suit is for the chap who does so with restraint.

 If a sleek cut, single breasted suit is what you want to add to your wardrobe then you’re after the following details: